 How to Make Chewy Vegan Gluten Free Gingerbread Cookies

 - 1 tablespoon ground flax seeds + 3 tbsp water

 - 2 cups almond flour

-- 1/2 cup gluten free flour blend (I use Bob's Red Mill, see note below)
+- 1/2 cup gluten free flour blend **see important note about flour below**

 - 1 teaspoon cinnamon